artemdevel/artemdevel.github.io/_posts/2022-09-23-docker-notes.md

 docker run --name SOME_NAME --env-file=ENV_FILE --net=host -dp 127.0.0.1:OUTER_PORT:INNER_PORT CONTEINER
 ```
 `--net=host` is required if one container should reach another via `localhost:port`.
-If `-p` is used without a local address like `127.0.0.0` it will be bind to `0.0.0.0` which could be a security issue.
+If `-p` is used without a local address like `127.0.0.0` it will be bound to `0.0.0.0` which could be a security issue.
 Any network service inside a docker container must be served on `0.0.0.0` to be available outside the container.
 #### Example: start Swagger
 ```shell